OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_800.md

 ![](images/800/Slide5.JPG)

--  Go to Admin Server console for deployment *SanFran* (http://localhost:17001) and edit the parameter of the REPLICAT ***REP1*** with the attributes to pass customer email to SQLEXEC() for execution of stored procedure and mapping it back to the target table.Add the following, after commenting the already existing map statement with **"--"**.
+-  Go to Admin Server console for deployment *SanFran* (http://localhost:17001) and edit the parameter of the REPLICAT ***REP1*** with the attributes to pass customer email to SQLEXEC() for execution of stored procedure and mapping it back to the target table.Add the following, after commenting the already existing map statement for CUSTOMERS table with **"--"**.

           MAP OGGOOW181.SOE.CUSTOMERS, TARGET OGGOOW182.SOE.CUSTOMERS, keycols(customer_id), &
                   SQLEXEC (SPNAME P_MAIL, PARAMS (code_param = CUST_EMAIL)), &